lemniskett/archbox/README.md

 #### PulseAudio refused to connect
 This can be caused by different dbus machine-id between chroot and host, copying ```/etc/machine-id``` from host to chroot should do the job.
 #### Musl-based distros
-Although /run is mounted in chroot enviroment on boot, XDG_RUNTIME_DIR is not visible in chroot enviroment, remounting /run will make it visible. do :
+Although /run is mounted in chroot environment on boot, XDG_RUNTIME_DIR is not visible in chroot environment, remounting /run will make it visible. do :
 ```
 archbox --remount-run
 ```